 A hike through some of the First World War sites where the Italian Futurists fought

-During the early months of the war, a number of Italian Futurists who belonged to the Battaglione Volontari Ciclisti e Automobilisti (Voluntary Cyclist and Automobile Driver Battalion) were posted at Doss Casina: these included Filippo Tommaso Marinetti, Umberto Boccioni, Mario Sironi, Luigi Russolo, Antonio Sant'Elia and Antonio Bucci.
-For these artists and intellectuals, the experience on the Front was an unforgettable experience which they speak about in their private correspondence and diaries but also in their sound poetry and the “Manifesto of Futurism – Italian Pride”.
+During the early months of the war, a number of Italian Futurists who belonged to the Voluntary Cyclist and Automobile Driver Battalion were posted at Doss Casina: these included Filippo Tommaso Marinetti, Umberto Boccioni, Mario Sironi, Luigi Russolo, Antonio Sant'Elia and Antonio Bucci.
+For them, the experience on the Front was an unforgettable experience which they speak about in their private correspondence and diaries but also in their sound poetry and the “Manifesto of Futurism – Italian Pride”.

 The information on this chart is subject to inevitable variations, so this means that none of the indications are absolute.
 It is not entirely possible to avoid giving inexact or imprecise information, given how quickly environmental and weather conditions can change.
 For this reason we decline any responsibility for changes which the user may encounter.
 In any case, the hiker is advised to check the conditions of the places, environment and weather before setting out.

 You need to be wearing the right clothing and take the proper gear when you go hiking in the mountains.
 Even on relatively short easy outings make sure to take all you need so you don't run into trouble if things take an unexpected turn, for example a storm blows up or you have a sudden drop in energy levels.

 What should you take when you go on a hike?

 What you should have in your rucksack (for a day trip a 25/30L capacity should do):